Chinese

 CHI 350 Advanced Chinese through Film and Literature (4 Credits)

 Development of advanced proficiency in four skills through the study and discussion of selected modern Chinese literary and cinematic texts.
 Students explore literary and formal expression in original works, including fiction, short stories, prose, novellas and screenplays.
 With the instructor’s permission, advanced language courses may be repeated when the content changes.
-Prerequisite: CHI 302 or by placement test. {F}
+Prerequisite: CHI 302 or placement test.
+Enrollment limited to 15. {F}

 Fall, Spring, Variable

 This course mainly focuses on readings of cultural, political and social import.
 Through in-depth study and discussion of modern and contemporary texts and essays drawn from a variety of sources, students develop advanced reading, writing and discussion skills in Chinese and increase their understanding of modern and contemporary China.
-Prerequisite: CHI 302 or placement test. {F}
+Prerequisite: CHI 302 or placement test.
+Enrollment limited to 15. {F}

 Fall, Spring, Variable